clerk/javascript/.changeset/fair-crabs-remember.md

 ---
-"@clerk/localizations": patch
-"@clerk/clerk-js": patch
+"@clerk/clerk-js": minor
-"@clerk/types": patch
 ---

-Improve UX in ConnectedAccounts by converting the error into a useful, userfriendly message with a visible way to take action.
+Improve UX in ConnectedAccounts by converting the error into a useful, user-friendly message with a visible way to take action.